The story of a desert prophet, set in the closing days of the American frontier. “He found water where it wasn’t.”

 Every prophet requires an apostle, and Cable finds his in the person of Rev. Joshua Duncan Sloan, a journeyman lech, as one might expect of a man of god.
 His wise counsel is largely ignored by Cable.

 Sloan distributes his lechery democratically, creating no lasting devotees, but Cable confines his to Hildy, a soiled dove.
 After she is expelled from Dead Dog by the upright citizenry as a result of her democratic dispensation of joy (at reasonable prices mind you) she bunks in with Cable at his newly contracted stagecoach stop.
-The reverend takes his martus on the road, (“Since I cannot rouse heaven I intend to raise hell.”) leaving the sadder but wiser lovers alone.
+The reverend takes his martus on the road, (“Since I cannot rouse heaven I intend to raise hell.”)
+Leaving the sadder but wiser lovers alone.

 What then followed was a May/December romance montage of true love, all to the tune of Richard Gillis’ sappy but appropriate song, Butterfly Mornings.

 Nothing lasts forever, and Hildy departs for San Francisco and wealthy elderly gentleman known to lurk there.
 Well, who can blame her?
-Taggart and Bowen arrive on scene, thinking Cable is the same man they left to die.
+Taggart and Bowen arrive at scene, thinking Cable is the same man they left to die.
 That is their mistake.

 Progress makes Cable’s little spot of Eden obsolete, and runs him down in the process.
 If you live long enough, progress just might claim you as well.
 Hildy and the Rev. Sloan arrives in time to witness Cable’s eviction from his desert sanctuary.